-ADHD/ ADHS/ ADS/ ADD: What's the difference?
+ADHD/ ADHD/ ADS/ ADD: What is the difference?

 Symptoms of ADHD

-What do supporters say about this?
+What do supporters say?

-- More diagnoses reflect increased awareness
+- More diagnoses reflect an increased awareness

-- ADHD is a true neurological disorder
+- ADHD is a real neurological disorder

 - ADHD is associated with abnormal brain structure and activity

-What do skeptics say about this?
+What do skeptics say?

-- Energetic child + boring school = ADHD overdiagnosis
+- Energetic Child + Boring School = ADHD overdiagnosis

 - What are the long -term effects of drug treatment?

-Neurotransmitter metabolism in the synaptic cleft
+Neurotransmitter metabolism in the synaptic gap

 The causes of ADHD